-New §114.16(a)(1) specifies the form requirements for the insuring agreement used to withdraw from self-insurance, and states the insuring agreement must be a standard workers' compensation policy providing statutory limits with an approved company specific endorsement under Texas Insurance Code §2052.002(b).
+New §114.16(a)(1) specifies the form requirements for the insuring agreement used to withdraw from self-insurance, and states the insuring agreement must be a standard workers'

+compensation policy providing statutory limits with an approved company specific endorsement under Texas Insurance Code §2052.002(b).
 It also requires the policy to provide coverage for all open, reopened, and incurred but not reported claims against the self-insured for the entire period of time it operated as a certified self-insurer.
 These requirements are necessary to fulfill the statutory requirement of Labor Code §407.045(a-1) that "(1) all known claims and expenses associated with those claims; and (2) all incurred but not reported claims and expenses associated with those claims" are assumed under the insuring agreement.

 New §114.16(a)(2) has been added to require that the standard workers' compensation policy and endorsement be issued by an insurance company as defined by Texas Labor Code §401.011(28).
 This requirement is necessary to ensure that the insurance company assuming the workers' compensation liabilities of a withdrawing CSI is an admitted carrier.
-This paragraph also provides a financial standard for admitted carriers that may wish to assume the responsibilities of a withdrawing CSI; the carrier may not have been found by the commissioner of insurance to be in hazardous financial condition pursuant to 28 Texas Administrative Code Chapter 8 (relating to Hazardous Condition).
-This standard is designed to ensure that companies assuming the liabilities of withdrawing CSIs are in good standing with TDI and are able to perform the duties required of a carrier under the Labor Code and pay all claims promptly and correctly.
+This paragraph also provides a financial standard for insurance companies that may wish to assume the responsibilities of a withdrawing CSI.
+In order to assume such responsibilities, the commissioner of insurance may not have found the insurance company to be in hazardous financial condition pursuant to 28 Texas Administrative Code Chapter 8, Hazardous Condition.
+This standard is designed to ensure that companies assuming the liabilities of withdrawing CSIs are in good standing with TDI and are able to perform the duties required of an insurance carrier under the Labor Code and pay all claims promptly and correctly.

-New §114.16(a)(3) has been added to require that the policy period cover all claims, known and incurred, arising at any time during the period the employer operated as a certified self-insurer.
-This requirement is necessary because Labor Code §407.045(a-1) requires a program of insurance or reinsurance submitted for review as part of an Adequate Program for withdraw to insure or reinsure all workers' compensation obligations incurred during the employers period of self-insurance.
+New §114.16(a)(3) has been added to require that, as part of an adequate program, the policy period must be retrospective and cover all claims, known and incurred, for the time period the employer operated as a certified self-insurer.
+This provision is necessary to implement the requirement under Labor Code §407.045(a-1) that a program of insurance or reinsurance be submitted for review as part of an adequate program for withdraw to insure or reinsure all workers' compensation obligations incurred during the employer's period of self-insurance.